WillNguyen64/MyNotesV2/scala_practice/practice/test/README.md

 * Scenario 3 - Run fixture code before/after and abort suite (not test) if fixture fails
     * `BeforeAndAfter` - Perform side effects before/after each test
     * `BeforeAndAfterEach` - Put each fixture into a trait that can be composed, allows diff tests to use fixtures in diff combinations, and maybe initialed/cleaned up in diff order

+Sharing tests across different fixtures

+Define tests are factored out into a "behavior functions" that get run multiple times, for each fixture. e.g., Run same tests when a stack is empty, full or has one item less than capacity.